qwx9/notes/net/todo/diy/guitar/wood.md

 or the back.
 Either way, marking the fretboard will have to be done differently, since we don't just have a flat board to work with.

+## Exotics

+Black lamba looks GREAT.
+It's sold in slabs appropriate for a body for about 100eu on ebay.

+Olive wood looks nice too, but very expensive.

+Sycamore can be nice...
+Search for handmade sycamore cutting boards, there are some really beautiful ones, but wouldn't be able to use them for a body...
+OR WOULD WE?
+Not a traditional one anyway!